living-room/service-js/readme.md

-# room-server
+# service-js

 Creates a room database that you can connect to over HTTP, socket.io, and osc!

-You can test it out by running `node server` after installing the dependencies with `npm install`
+You can test it out by running `npm start` after installing the dependencies with `npm install`

-For motivations, context, and philosophy, check out https://github.com/jedahan/research
+For motivations, context, and philosophy, check out https://github.com/living-room/living-room

-For a nicer javascript client, check out https://github.com/jedahan/room-client
+For a nicer javascript client, check out https://github.com/living-room/client-js

 ## installing